 The IAIS was established in 1994, and with members from over 200 jurisdictions (that constitute 97% of the world’s insurance premiums) it has a wide reach of influence.
 It’s arguably the closest thing to a global standard for the insurance industry.

 When providing insurance services, insurers must adhere to a set of regulations.
 Companies are required to respond to disputes in a reasonable period.
-State regulations aim to safeguard customers from fraudulent practices within the insurance sector by implementing severe penalties and legal accountability for non-compliance.
+State regulations aim to safeguard customers from fraudulent insurance practices within the insurance sector by implementing severe penalties and legal accountability for non-compliance.

 This is especially true in the insurance industry, where financial, medical, health, and other personal information is being exchanged in detail; significantly increasing the personal — and organizational — risk associated with operations.